Seed Ideas for Writing: A Small Moment Strategy for Students

 • the Spider-man wall

-Now, you may already have ideas that are somewhat specific.
-Maybe you’ve got it narrowed to a slice of watermelon instead of the whole big thing.
-But I challenge you to zoom in to look for a small seed.
-In my list, “our first morning at gymnastics” is still rather big – that’s two hours of time!
-A lot happens in two hours – I could zoom in more.
+Now, your students may already have ideas that are somewhat specific.
+Maybe they have it narrowed to a slice of watermelon instead of the whole big thing.
+But I would challenge them to zoom in even more to look for a small seed.

-Did you see how I am going to tell about just ONE time he cheered his brother on?
+Did you see how I am going to tell you about just ONE time he cheered his brother on?
 Not every single time.
 Just the best moment, the most meaningful.

 Psst.
 Here's a sneak peek at a similar moment: